facebookexperimental/MIRAI/README.md

 See the [CONTRIBUTING](https://github.com/facebookexperimental/MIRAI/blob/master/CONTRIBUTING.md) file for how to help out.

 ## License
-Mirai is MIT licensed, as found in the [LICENSE](https://github.com/facebookexperimental/MIRAI/blob/master/LICENSE) file.
+MIRAI is MIT licensed, as found in the [LICENSE](https://github.com/facebookexperimental/MIRAI/blob/master/LICENSE) file.